Table of Contents

 The MKE 600’s frequency response curve is relatively flat, with a slight peak between 7 and 10 kHz at around 2-3 dB.
 Overall, its sound is smooth and natural, although it can get a little muddy the closer the sound source is.
 When compared with Sennheiser’s MKH-416, the MKH 600 sounds a little gentler, without the brittleness of the MKH 416’s mid-high frequency.
 It has presence without sounding too dull, with a broad range that’s perfect for nearly every kind of sound source.

 With all the work that goes into designing and engineering a microphone, you’d expect that you get what you pay for, but the MKE 600 puts all other mics in its price range to shame.
-Despite its modest design, it offers convenience and portability that other microphones can’t, and performs fantastically in indoors and outdoors conditions without the need for additional editing in post.
+Despite its modest side noise switchable design, it offers convenience and portability that other microphones can’t, and performs fantastically in indoors and outdoors conditions without the need for additional editing in post.
 The MKE 600 is a balanced mic with a professional-level sound, packaged with a price that’s friendly for amateurs and low-budget outfits alike.

 Perhaps more than its cousins the MKH 416 and the MKH 60, the MKE 600 is designed for use on the go.
-This mic performs optimally on phantom power, but in situations where phantom power is unavailable or not possible, it does offer an AA battery compartment.
+Without battery, this mic performs optimally on phantom power, but in situations where phantom power is unavailable or not possible, it does offer an AA battery compartment.
 The MKE 600 also lacks an attenuator switch, which is a blessing in disguise for users who might occasionally have left the mic on the wrong switch otherwise.
 It does come with a switchable low cut filter, which can be especially useful when recording dialogue.

 The focus and directivity of shotgun mics make them essential companions for filmmakers and journalists doing recording work out on the field.
 The MKE 600 is well-adapted to this sort of work thanks to its compact size and battery powered options.
 Its switchable low cut filter, which reduces low-frequency sounds, also allows for stronger noise rejection, as human voices tend to come in at higher frequencies.
 For this reason and much more, the MKE 600 is an excellent companion for recording interviews, podcasts, or other vocal work outside the studio.